dmodel-ai/dmodel-ai.github.io/understanding-understanding-optionals/blog_post.md

 ## Which Models Understand Optionality?

-We begin with a "skyline" estimate of model understanding of optionality
-\todo{cite a la Tegmark?}, first measure how well different models can understand the concept.
+We begin with a "skyline" estimate of model understanding of optionality (a la @fengBinding2024), first measure how well different models can understand the concept.
 We have the model complete simple programs that require an understanding of optionality.
 We refer to this suite of programs as `OptionalEval`.